 It’s time to get moving.

 Taking control of your life and getting things done means you take control of your life and get things done.
-It doesn’t mean you can never take a break.
-It doesn’t mean you can’t make a choice to reschedule one priority and let another one take over for an afternoon.
+It doesn’t mean you never take a break.
+It doesn’t mean you can’t choose to reschedule one priority and let another one take over for an afternoon.

 Get up and get moving.
 Take control of your life.

-So shut up.
+Then shut up.
 And go do it.